- If booting your OS seems to last forever, you might want to take action.

 - When the New Trigger window opens, set Begin the task to At log on.
 If you want, you can set this task to run only for a specific user or for all users on the PC.
 If needed, you can even delay and repeat the task.
 After choosing your settings, click on OK.

 - Navigate to the Actions tab and click on New.

 - Set Action to Start a program and click on the Browse button.

 - Choose the desired application and click on OK.

 - Click OK again to save your task.

 There you go, some quick and simple methods that will allow you to manage the startup apps.
-Please, leave us a comment below and we will help you further.
+How do you handle startup apps?
+Share your experience with us by leaving a comment below.